Skip to content

 How long are counselling sessions?

-Sessions usually last about 50 minutes and end with a moment to reflect on what you discussed and how you're feeling.
+Sessions usually last around 50 minutes and finish with time to reflect on what has been discussed and how you are feeling.

 Some people feel lighter after a session, while others feel more thoughtful or emotional.
 All reactions are normal, especially after tough topics.